Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 > aside positive
 > IMPORTANT
+>
-> Make sure to update lines 22, 23, 32, and 39 with the values specific to your github repo
+> Make sure to update lines 22, 23, 32, and 39 with the values specific to your Github repo

 ```sql
 USE ROLE GIT_ADMIN;